Test your Internet speeds

 That’s why Google Wifi’s Network Check measures the speed between your Wifi point(s) and Google’s servers.
 We believe that testing speed against popular servers (i.e. YouTube’s servers) provides a truer measure for normal, everyday Internet use.

 Think of it this way: Other speed tests will give you your theoretical 'best case scenario' speed, while Google Wifi tries to give you your 'most common scenario speed'.

 Want to run additional network tests?
 Check out M-Lab tests.

 The Google Wifi app saves the results of every network check performed in the last two months.
 This includes every manual network check that you do and the automatic checks your Wifi point performs every other day.

 - Open the Google Wifi app and tap the network tab .

 - Tap the Speed tab.

-You can opt of out the automatic network checks by disabling cloud services.
-But keep in mind: turning off cloud services will also disable features like insight cards, automatic channel selection, and Guest Wi-Fi, among others.
+You can opt out of the automatic network checks by disabling cloud services.
+But keep in mind: Turning off cloud services will also disable features such as insight cards, automatic channel selection and Guest Wi-Fi, among others.
 Learn more about cloud services.